isomerpages/moe-bendemeersec/index.md

   - hero:
       background: /images/hero-banner01s.jpg
       key_highlights:
-        - title: Useful Links for Staff
+        - title: Bendemeer Open House
-          description: Click to see more
+          description: Click to see what we have in store for you
-          url: /for-staff/links/
+          url: /for-parents/openhouse/
 ---